wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 generators/iterators, effect handlers, call/cc, and so forth.
 For some programming languages non-local control flow is central to their identity, meaning that they rely on non-local control flow for efficiency, e.g. to support massively scalable concurrency.

-Currently, Wasm lacks support for implementing these features directly and efficiently without a circuitous global transformation of source programs on the producer side.
-One possible strategy is to add special support for each of the aforementioned non-local control flow feature to Wasm, however, this strategy is not sustainable as it does not scale to the next 700 non-local control flow features.
+Currently, Wasm lacks support for implementing such features directly and efficiently without a circuitous global transformation of source programs on the producer side.
+One possible strategy is to add special support for each individual non-local control flow feature to Wasm, but strategy does not scale to the next 700 non-local control flow features.
 Instead, the goal of this proposal is to introduce a unifed structured mechanism that is sufficiently general to cover present use-cases as well as being forwards compatible with future use-cases, while admitting efficient implementations.

-The proposed mechanism is based on proven
+The proposed mechanism is based on proven technology: *delimited continuations*.
+An undelimited continuation represents the rest of a computation from a certain point in its execution.
+A delimited continuation is a more modular form of continuation, representing the rest of a computation from a particular point in its execution up to a *delimiter* or *prompt*.
+Operationally, one may think of undelimited continuations as stacks and delimited continuations as segmented stacks.

-technology: *delimited continuations*, which provides a well-understood semantics for modelling stack switching (i.e. one may think of continuations as denoting stacks).
-However, as is, delimited continuations cannot be readily fit into the Wasm ecosystem, because the Wasm type system is not powerful enough to type them.
-The gist of the problem is that the classic treatment of delimited continuations provides only one 'universal' control tag (i.e. the mechanism which transforms a runtime stack into a programmatic data object).
+In their raw form delimited continuations do not readily fit into the Wasm ecosystem, as the Wasm type system is not powerful enough to type them.
+The gist of the problem is that the classic treatment of delimited continuations provides only one universal control tag (i.e. the mechanism which transforms a runtime stack into a programmatic data object).
 In order to use Wasm's simple type system to type delimited continuations, we use the idea of multiple *named* control tags from Plotkin and Pretnar's effect handlers.
 Each control tag is declared module-wide along its payload type and return type.
 This declaration can be used to readily type points of non-local transfer of control.
-From a programmatic view one may think of control tags as providing an interface for the possible kinds of non-local transfers (or stack switches) that a computation may perform.
+From a operational perspective we may view control tags as a means for writing an interface for the possible kinds of non-local transfers (or stack switches) that a computation may perform.

 ### Typed Continuation Primer